SvOlli/USB2Amiga/README.md

 this either, even though the code looks like it might.
 A workaround would be to build two USB2Amiga, using one for keyboard and one for mouse.

+Why don't the LEDs (CAPS LOCK, etc.) work?

+I don't know.
+They don't work with example code "USBHIDBootKbdAndMouse" either, on which this USB code is based on.
+My guess it's a bug in the USB Host Shield library, or maybe it's my cheap USB host shield clone.

 Building
 --------